 1. WordPress websites are for Bloggers

 Haha.
 This one is both true and false.
 WordPress was originally founded as a blogging platform, however, has expanded to become much more than just a place to organize your personal recipes or journal about your week.
-WordPress has become on of the most popular website-building platforms in the world.
-It is translated in over 50 languages and powers website’s such as musician’s Beyonce and Justin Bieber and companies such as Big Machine Records and the Chicago Red Star.
+WordPress has become one of the most popular website-building platforms in the world.
+It is translated into over 50 languages and powers websites such as musicians Beyonce and Justin Bieber and companies such as Big Machine Records and the Chicago Red Star.

 2. WordPress Websites all Look the Same